rclone/rclone/docs/content/docs.md

 would do without actually doing it.
 Useful when setting up the `sync` command which deletes files in the destination.

+### --ignore-checksum ###

+Normally rclone will check that the checksums of transferred files match, and give an error "corrupted on transfer" if they don't.

+You can use this option to skip that check.
+You should only use it if you have had the "corrupted on transfer" error message and you are sure you might want to transfer potentially corrupted data.

 ### --ignore-existing ###

 Using this option will make rclone unconditionally skip all files